Zettlr/zettlr-docs/docs/en/getting-started/troubleshooting.md

 !!! note

     Please attempt the steps listed here and consult [the FAQ](../reference/faq.md) first if you encounter any problems.
-If these steps do not solve your issue, please [ask our community](get-involved.md/#general-resources).
+If these steps do not solve your issue, please [ask our community](get-involved.md/#join-the-community).
 If our community cannot help you as well, please open an issue on GitHub.
 Read the instructions below to find out how to provide all information we need.

 ## 1. Try Turning it Off and On Again

-Many problems can be solved by simply quitting Zettlr and restarting it.
+Many issues can be solved by simply quitting Zettlr and restarting it.
 Sometimes, a restart of your computer might help, too.

 !!! note

-    If you can reliably reproduce the problem, that is: the problem _always_ appears after you perform a specific action, this indicates that you've found a replicable bug.
+    If you can reliably reproduce the problem, that is: the problem *always* appears after you perform a specific action, this indicates that you've found a replicable bug.
 In that case, please provide us with these steps when you open an issue.

 ## 2. Install the Most Recent Version

 Many issues are fixed in newer versions.
 If you encounter an issue, make sure you have the most recent version installed.
-To do so, go to "Help" &rarr; "Check for updates" and see if the app detects a new update.
+To do so, go to “Help” → “Check for Updates” and see if the app detects a new update.
 If you used a package manager to install Zettlr, use that one to update the app.
 You can always find the [most recent release on GitHub](https://github.com/Zettlr/Zettlr/releases).

 ## 3. Try Clearing the Cache

 Sometimes, Zettlr can experience a hiccup, which may corrupt the FSAL cache.
 This can be annoying, because it means that unwanted behavior persists across restarts.
 A very simple remedy for those instances is to clear the FSAL cache.
-To clear the cache, in the menu simply click "Help" &rarr; "Clear FSAL cache…" and confirm to restart the app.
+To clear the cache, in the menu simply click “Help” → “Clear FSAL cache…” and confirm to restart the app.

 The app will immediately restart and recreate the FSAL cache.
 Especially if you have a slower computer, a slower disk, or simply have a lot of files loaded, this restart will take some time.
 Zettlr will only show you the application window after it has completed the recreation of the FSAL cache, so it can take several seconds or even longer.
 Please be patient during this process – the next restart of the app will be fast again.